rattletat/yt-scraper/README.md

 ## Contributing
-If you found a bug or have a suggestion, please don't hesitate to [file an issue][git-new-issue-url].
+If you come across any bugs or have a suggestion, please don't hesitate to [file an issue][git-new-issue-url].

 Contributions in any form are welcomed.